IamLucif3r/Chat-On/README.md

 Python Client.py
 ```
 <br>
-3. Now Enter a nickname and start chatting.
+3. Now Enter a nickname and start your chatting.

 ## v1.2 Updates